-- 1. Passed processors, wrapper\class, and context\class arguments to structlog.wrap\logger() always take the highest precedence.
+- 1. Arguments passed to structlog.wrap_logger() always take the highest precedence over configuration.
 That means that you can overwrite whatever you've configured for each logger respectively. - 2.
 If you leave them on None, structlog will check whether you've configured default values using structlog.configure() and uses them if so. - 3.
-If you haven't configured or passed anything at all, the default fallback values are used which means OrderedDict for context and [format\exc\info(), KeyValueRenderer] for the processor chain.
+If you haven't configured or passed anything at all, the default fallback values are used which means OrderedDict for context and [format_exc_info(), KeyValueRenderer] for the processor chain, and False for cache_logger_on_first_use.

-If necessary, you can always reset your global configuration back to default values using structlog.reset\defaults().
+If necessary, you can always reset your global configuration back to default values using structlog.reset_defaults().
 That can be handy in tests.

-Note: Since you will call structlog.wrap\logger() (or one of the get\logger() functions) most likely at import time and thus before you had a chance to configure structlog, they return a proxy that returns a correct wrapped logger on first bind()/new().
+Note: Since you will call structlog.wrap_logger() (or one of the get_logger() functions) most likely at import time and thus before you had a chance to configure structlog, they return a proxy that returns a correct wrapped logger on first bind()/new().

 Therefore, you must not call new() or bind() in module scope!
-Use get\logger()'s initial\values to achieve pre-populated contexts.
+Use get_logger()'s initial_values to achieve pre-populated contexts.

 To enable you to log with the module-global logger, it will create a temporary BoundLogger and relay the log calls to it on each call.
 Therefore if you have nothing to bind but intend to do lots of log calls in a function, it makes sense performance-wise to create a local logger by calling bind() or new() without any parameters.
+See also Performance.